-Choosing your wedding cake maker can be surprisingly complicated – after all, creating a cake masterpiece to match a couple’s style, budget and tastes is harder than you’d think!
+Choosing your wedding cake maker can be surprisingly complicated.
+After all, creating a cake masterpiece to match a couple’s style, budget and tastes is harder than you’d think!
 This handy guide can help you pick the best wedding cake baker for you…

 Be sure they match your style

-These days, there are wedding cakes to match every couple’s style, from traditional tiers in royal icing to intricate sugar flower creations, and rustic naked cakes to modern drip designs in new flavours.
+These days, there are wedding cakes to match every couple’s style.
+They range from traditional tiers in royal icing to intricate sugar flower creations, and rustic naked cakes to modern drip designs in new flavours.
 When looking at your local wedding cake bakers, be sure to look through plenty of pictures on their portfolio, not just one or two, to be sure that they have experience making the kind of cake that will suit your wedding style.
 This is particularly important when it comes to complicated sugar work or custom designs!

 Bear distance in mind

 We generally recommend looking locally for your wedding cake.
 This is because transportation costs (and potential complications) can easily start to mount up the further afield you go.
 Wedding fairs are a great place to meet potential cake makers.
 This way you can see examples of their work, taste any samples, and chat to the baker in person in a low-pressure environment.

 Before you get your heart set on a certain baker, it’s always worth checking out two things: their availability and online reviews.
 Many bakers will have testimonials on their website, but it’s better to take a look at a more impartial source for reviews (such as Guides for Brides) to be sure that you’re getting the full picture.

 Once you’re happy with your baker’s reviews, you’ll need to check their calendar or drop them a line to see if they’re available on your date.
 We recommend choosing your baker around 6 months in advance.
 However, if you’re marrying in peak season or on a weekend, you may want to start the search earlier than this.
 The best suppliers get booked up very quickly!